Foxy-Ram/Transportation-Problem/README.md

 ## Acknowledgements
 - Thanks to the developers of NumPy for providing an efficient numerical computing library.
-- Special thanks to everyone who contributed to the development and testing of these algorithms.
+- Special thanks to our statistic's lecturer who taught me the algorithms manually while pursuing the